 2. Who?
 Think about who you’d like to include in your Will: family, friends, charities or good causes.
 Also consider who you might like to appoint as your executors: the people who’ll ensure your Will is carried out as requested.

-3. Which way?
+3. What type of gift will I leave?
 If you’d like to make a gift in your Will, decide how you’d like to do this.
 You can choose between:

 - pecuniary – leaving a fixed sum of money